Disney+ releases ‘Hocus Pocus 2’ trailer

-Disney+ dropped the first teaser trailer for “Hocus Pocus 2” on Tuesday morning, giving fans a look at the highly anticipated sequel to the 1993 comedy.
+Disney+ dropped the first teaser trailer for “Hocus Pocus 2” on Tuesday morning, giving fans a look at the highly anticipated sequel to the 1993 comedy, WPRI reports.

 “Lock up your children,” Bette Midler’s character Winifred shouts.
 “Yes, Salem, we’re back!”